RunestoneInteractive/thinkcspy/_sources/Studios/blurring.rst

 Bonus 1
 ~~~~~~~~~

-Write a function that takes in an integer then displays the multiplication table of that size.
+Write a function that takes in an integer and then displays the multiplication table of that size.
 For example, if the given integer was 3, the following multiplication table would be displayed:

 ::